-The lands and buildings owned by the Bank were revaluated by an independent appraiser on 1 June 2020 using a combination of the market, income and cost methods resulting in a revaluation of AMD 2,661,164 thousand.
+The lands and buildings owned by the Bank were revaluated by an independent appraiser on 1 June 2020 using a combination of the market, income and cost methods resulting in a revaluation increase of AMD 2,661,164 thousand and a loss of AMD 5,687 thousand .
 Management have based their estimate on the results of the independent appraisal.

-The management believes that at 31 March 2021 and 31 December 2020 the fair value of the buildings does not differ significantly from their revalued amounts.
+The management believes that at 30 September 2021 and 31 December 2020 the fair value of the buildings does not differ significantly from their revalued amounts.